 Seiko used the quite reliable Calibre 7625 automatic movement in many of its Sportsmatic models during the same time period in the late 1960s, and used the movement from the mid-to-late 1960's.

 This Seahorse comes with a leather strap, nylon NATO strap, springbar tool, and Pelican travel case.

 DIAL: Detailed Seiko-signed dark gray dial, which subtlety changes color to black depending on angle (making it quite difficult to photograph).
 No imperfections present on dial.

 CASE: Stainless-steel case, measuring 35mm x 41mm, with original waterproof-signed caseback.

 CRYSTAL: Domed acrylic crystal, no scratches with small 2mm cracks on side of dome at the 12 and 3 o’clock positions.

 BAND: This Seahorse comes with a light brown leather strap with cream-colored accent stitching, as well as a dark blue and red nylon NATO strap.
 Both feature stainless-steel hardware.

 MOVEMENT: Original 17-jewel 7625 automatic movement, manufactured in September 1967, which beats at 18,000 bph with a limited quickset date (must be wound back to 9 PM and forward to midnight again to advance the date manually).
-This movement received a full service in May 2020.
+We have fully serviced this watch.